LIT-Protocol/lit-services-docs/docs/share-modal/upgradingFromv2.md

 ]
 ```

 The new format can also be used to denote **Solana** conditions.
-Note the change of the chain condition to `'solRpc'`.
+Note the change of the `conditionType` to `'solRpc'`.
 Here is an example of checking for a wallet with address 88PoAjLoSqrTjH2cdRWq4JEezhSdDBw3g7Qa6qKQurxA.

 ```
 const unifiedAccessControlConditions = [